 - Both parties must enter the agreement voluntarily – if the agreement is entered under duress, it is not valid.

-What Are the Benefits of Forming a Postnuptial Agreement?
+What Are the Benefits of Forming a Texas Postnuptial Agreement?

 Forming a postnuptial agreement may not sound like the most romantic thing that you can do for your marriage or your spouse, but in truth, working together to form a postnuptial agreement can actually help to foster a culture of communication and cooperation in your marriage – forming a postnuptial agreement is a big deal, and will require that both of you work together.